metafacture/metafacture-tutorial/04_Fix-Path.md

 And the path for `Peter` would be `characters[].2.name`

-Also if you want to generate an array in the target format, then you need to add `[]` at the end of an list element like `newArray[]`.
+Also if you want to generate an array in the target format JSON or YAML, then you need to add `[]` at the end of an list element like `newArray[]`.

 ## Excercise: